 • Will be allowed a limited number of off-campus passes only by administrative approval.

-• May not attend away College or Academy athletic contests.
+• May not attend away University or Academy athletic contests.

 • May not participate in or attend practices for extracurricular events such as bands, choirs, traveling groups, plays, concerts, contests, sports events, recitals of other students, or any on-campus individual or group performances.